Used Car: 2009 Kia Rio Review

 Other Cars to Consider

 Like the Kia Rio, the 2009 Toyota Yaris is available as a sedan and hatchback and makes a decent commuter car, though it has tight passenger accommodations.
 However, the Yaris has more standard features, including anti-lock brakes and air conditioning.
-Its safety scores are also much higher than the Rio’s and it comes with a best-in-class reliability rating.
+Its safety scores are also much higher than the Rio’s.